iaphub/react-native-iaphub/README.md

 ## Buy a product
 Call the ``buy`` method to buy a product<br/><br/>
 ℹ️ The method needs the product sku that you would get from one of the products of the user productsForSale array.<br/>
+ℹ️ The method will process a purchase as a subscription replace if you currently have an active subscription and you buy a subscription of the same group (product group created on IAPHUB).<br/>
 ⚠ Buying a product that isn't in the productsForSale array will throw an error.

 ```js